 It’s as simple as this: First, sign up to be a PA.
 Next, prepare yourself to write the highest quality assessments.

 In the bigger picture, the PA process is a crucial aspect of the quality control for the Catalyst experiment.
 More granularly, after the PAs submit their work, all their assessments are scored as excellent, good, or filtered-out.
 After doing the math, considering the benefits to all involved, it turns out that the top priority of any mindful PA is to receive as many excellent scores as possible.
 This article hopes to help you achieve that goal.

 Sidenote: These conclusions come from a combination of my own experience as a PA, insights gained in community conversations and relevant courses, the PA Guide, and from analyzing the assessments and scores that are published anonymously after each funding round.
-Another aid for further learning is the Catalyst School; you’ll find their link below.
+Another aid for further learning is the Catalyst School.
 They have some relevant information you might enjoy!

 It seems natural to find inspiration for excellence in our work in the example of the Cardano blockchain itself.
 In far too brief, its design aims toward the highest standards.
 Before moving on, here’s some food for thought: Could we not assume that the maturation of Project Catalyst depends on our own excellence-focused mindset, the extent to which we apply it to our work, and in the spirit of our conversations?